nrwl/nx/docs/shared/console.md

 **From the Command Pallete**

 You can also construct the builder command options while staying entirely within the Command Palette.
 Use `⇧⌘P` to open the Command Palette, then select `nx: test`.
 After choosing a project, select any of the listed options to modify the builder command options.
-When you're satisfied with the constructed command, choose the `Execute` command at the top of the list.
+When you're satified with the constructed command, choose the `Execute` command at the top of the list.

 <iframe width="560" height="420" src="https://www.youtube.com/embed/CsUkSyQcxwQ?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Common Nx Commands
+#### Common Nx Commands

 You can also launch other common Nx commands with the options listed out in the Command Palette.

 <iframe width="560" height="420" src="https://www.youtube.com/embed/v6Tso0lB6S4?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Projects
+#### Projects

 Clicking on the name of any project will navigate to that project's definition in the `workspace.json` (or `angular.json`) file.
 Clicking on the name of any builder command will navigate to that builder command's definition in the `workspace.json` (or `angular.json`) file.